AlexKolokolov/file-loader/README.md

 ****

 Console file downloader.<br>
-Reads tasks list from simple text file with lines<br>
+Reads task list from simple text file with lines<br>
-consisting of http link and target file separated with the whitespace.<br>
+consisting of http link and target file name separated with the whitespace.<br>
 Can download file in several threads with download speed limiting.<br>
 If the same link is repeatedly mapped on different file names,<br>
 the application will download them all at once.